-While 2D machine vision has contributed significantly to the evolution of the manufacturing sector, 3D vision represents the next step in what is possible.
-However, when it comes to implementing machine-vision solutions, there are important distinctions to make when considering whether to install 2D or 3D vision sensors.
+While 2D machine vision has contributed significantly to the evolution of the manufacturing sector, 3D machine vision represents the next step in what is possible.
+However, when it comes to implementing machine-vision solutions, there are important distinctions to make when considering whether to install 2D or 3D automated inspection system.

 Machine vision forms images of objects using the light reflected from the object.
 Therefore, even slight variations in lighting in the field of view due to changes in ambient conditions or artificial lighting can have an adverse impact on accuracy.
 Too much light, too little light, or shadowing in the factory environment can adversely affect the clarity of edges and features appearing in the 2D plane.

 Without Z-axis data, the acquired image lacks the volumetric information that is critical in determining dimensional measurements of complex parts.
 Therefore, 2D machine vision systems are unable to cope with the intricacies of three-dimensional shapes or forms.

 This issue is critical when it comes to complex parts and assemblies where dimensions need to be measured beyond the X and Y axes.
 Examples include components where volume needs to be determined and parts that need to be picked and positioned in a precise fashion.
 Simply put, 2D machine vision just isn’t up to the task because it is unable to recognize shapes and volume.

 With the ability to capture third dimension data reliably, 3D machine vision systems are immune to the environmental factors that adversely affect 2D systems, such as lighting, contrast, and distance to the object.
 3D cameras use either laser or structured light to capture and produce a 3D picture of the object in a point cloud format, offering an accurate 3D representation of the physical object with highly detailed image resolutions of up to 50 microns.
 This file size is much larger, which reflects the vast amount of data contained in a single image.